dxc-technology/Hanlon-Microkernel/README.md

-## Project Razor - MicroKernel
+## Project Razor-Microkernel

-This is part of [Project Razor][razor] - the MicroKernel is the in-memory Linux instance used to discover the hardware details and initiate provisioning operations.
+This is part of [Project Razor][razor] - the Microkernel is the in-memory Linux instance used to discover the hardware details and initiate provisioning operations.